ody999/ody999.github.io/_pages/about.md

 ======
 - **B.Eng. in Computer Science and Technology, University of Electronic Science and Technology of China (UESTC)**
   *Sep 2020 – Jun 2024*
-  Graduated from the Yingcai Honors College.
+  Graduated from Yingcai Honors College.